enkidevs/curriculum/sql/ddl/alter/alter-characteristics.md

 ### NOT NULL

 The `NOT NULL` clause can also be altered for any of your columns, and the syntax is very similar to the one used for default value.
-To add a `NOT NULL` clause you would use:
+To add a `NOT NULL` clause, you would use:

 ```sql
 ALTER TABLE table_name